A Control-Theoretic Perspective on Optimal High-Order Optimization: Lyapunov Function

 We establish a convergence rate for a global solution of the closed-loop control system in Eq.~\eqref{Sys:general} and Eq.~\eqref{Sys:choice-feedback}. \begin{theorem} Suppose that $(x, \lambda, a): [0, +\infty) \mapsto \br^d \times (0, +\infty) \times (0, +\infty)$ is a global solution of the closed-loop control system in Eq.~\eqref{Sys:general} and Eq.~\eqref{Sys:choice-feedback}.
 Then, the objective function gap satisfies

 and the squared gradient norm satisfies

 \end{theorem} \begin{remark} This theorem shows that the convergence rate is $O(t^{-(3p+1)/2})$ in terms of objective function gap and $O(t^{-3p})$ in terms of squared gradient norm.
 Note that the former result does not imply the latter result but only gives a rate of $O(t^{-(3p+1)/2})$ for the squared gradient norm minimization even when $\Phi \in \FCal_\ell^1(\br^d)$ is assumed with $\|\nabla\Phi(x(t))\|^2 \leq 2\ell(\Phi(x(t)) - \Phi(x^\star))$.
-In fact, the squared gradient norm minimization is generally of independent interest~\citep{Nesterov-2012-Make,Shi-2018-Understanding,Grapiglia-2020-Stationary} and its analysis involves different techniques. \end{remark} The following lemma is a global version of Lemma~\ref{Lemma:Lyapunov-first} and the proof is exactly the same.
+In fact, the squared gradient norm minimization is generally of independent interest~\citep{Nesterov-2012-Make,Shi-2018-Understanding,Grapiglia-2020-Stationary} and its analysis involves different techniques. \end{remark} The following two lemmas are a global version of Lemmas~\ref{Lemma:Lyapunov-first} and~\ref{Lemma:Lyapunov-second} and the proofs are the same.
 Thus, we only state the result. \begin{lemma} Suppose that $(x, v, \lambda, a): [0, +\infty) \mapsto \br^d \times \br^d \times (0, +\infty) \times (0, +\infty)$ is a global solution of the first-order system in Eq.~\eqref{Sys:FO}.
 Then, we have